The Trauma of Having a Parent with BPD

 Here is what’s happening: The sense of worthlessness, shame, and ‘not being good enough’ are actually how THEY feel.
 However, since they do not have the emotional capacity to contain and integrate their psyche in a healthy way, they have to ‘dump’ these feelings onto and into you— via projection and projective identification.

-Growing up in a household with a parent with BPD means you were denied consistent love and warmth as a child; Praise and warmth were always based on what you did or did not do, so love felt conditional.
+Growing up in a household with a BPD father or mother means you were denied consistent love and warmth as a child; Praise and warmth were always based on what you did or did not do, so love felt conditional.
 Now as an adult, even when genuine love and care come your way, you may mistrust them, not know how to recognize them or take them.

 “One believes things because one has been conditioned to believe them.”